Mormons -- Persecutions

 Identifier: MSS SC 820

 Scope and Contents This is a holograph original of the piece "A Grateful Mother's Standpoint" given to her, as she believed, by inspiration.
 The story deals with the biblical Rachel and her life in polygamy.
-She alludes to the then current state of polygamous families and the presecution faced by the Mormon community.
+She alludes to the then current state of polygamous families and the presecution faced by the Latter-day Saint community.

 Collection — Multiple Containers